 A bow is often so subtle that the naked eye has difficulty detecting it.
 (In the picture above, the bow has been exaggerated somewhat to make it clearly visible.)
 Using a straight edge will usually reveal convexity and concavity.
 Bear in mind that the convex (outward curving) side is sometimes more pronounced than the concave side.
 Do not mistake the convexity of a bow for a bulge!
 (For more information about bulges, see the following section.)

-A bulge (pictured above) is an extremely rare, dangerous condition.
+A bulge is an extremely rare, dangerous condition.
 Bulged cylinders must be immediately condemned and removed from service.
 Unlike a bow, which is usually slight and sometimes difficult to see, a bulge is generally very pronounced and obvious, even to the naked eye.
 Bulges occur in cylinders that have been overheated or in cylinders with sidewalls thinned by severe corrosion.
 There are two basic types of bulges.
-A long, convex bulge protrudes outward noticeably on one side or around the entire circumference of the cylinder (as in the yellow cylinder shown above on the left); such a bulge occurs when an entire cylinder has been exposed to high heat.
-A smaller, “goose-egg-shaped” bulge (cylinder at right, above) usually indicates localized overheating, which is the result of “spot annealing.”
+A long, convex bulge protrudes outward noticeably on one side or around the entire circumference of the cylinder; such a bulge occurs when an entire cylinder has been exposed to high heat.
+A smaller, “goose-egg-shaped” bulge usually indicates localized overheating, which is the result of “spot annealing.”

 If you are uncertain whether a cylinder is bulged, remove it from service and contact Luxfer Customer Service before condemning the cylinder.